JayneLawley/Credit_Card-Fraud_Analysis_Updated/README.md

     - Fraud rate by distance from last transaction
     - Fraud rate by purchase price band
 - Filters to enable exploration of fraud features (including some combined features such as chip/PIN and offline/online).

-The goal was to bridge the gap between technical analysis and business application.
+- The goal was to bridge the gap between technical threshold analysis and practical business application.

 ---

 ## Ethical Considerations and Responsible AI